Labour Program Forward Regulatory Plan: 2024 to 2026

 Consultations

-Federally regulated employers and employees were consulted through the Hazardous Substances Working Group.
+Stakeholders from federally regulated industries were consulted through the Hazardous Substances Working Group.
 Since February 2009, 18 meetings of the Hazardous Substances Working Group were held.
 Certain elements of the regulations have been or will be addressed in separate regulatory proposals.
 Consultations were completed on May 15, 2014.
-The timing for stakeholder consultations is to be determined, given current circumstances related to COVID-19 and pressures being experienced by stakeholders at this time.

 The proposed amendments were pre-published in Part I of the Canada Gazette for public comments in October 2023.
-The final regulations are expected to be published in Part II of the Canada Gazette in 2024.
+The final regulations are expected to be published in Part II of the Canada Gazette in winter 2025.

 Consequential amendments